 - 105 years of incident logs, even non-claim incidents.

 Some carriers will decline to quote.
 Others will quote but add 15–40% in surcharges.
-Operators using spreadsheets and paper logs lose the documentation game even when they're actually well-run.
+Operators using spreadsheets and paper logs lose the documentation game even when they're actually well-run — one reason the real cost of running a marina on spreadsheets shows up at renewal.
 Auditable digital records change the renewal conversation entirely.

 #Captive insurance + risk-retention groups (RRGs)